Precision Medicine in Liver Cancer across an Asia-Pacific Network (The PLANet Study) (Clinicaltrials.gov identifier: NCT03267641)

 pierce.chow.k.h@singhealth.com.sg

-In Singapore, hepatocellular carcinoma (HCC) is the 3rd leading cause of cancer death in male and 4th in female.
+In Singapore, hepatocellular carcinoma (HCC) is the 3rd leading cause of cancer death in males and 4th in females.
 A major reason for its lethality is the absence of diagnostic modalities with high accuracy for the detection of early stage HCC.
-Currently only 20% of HCC are diagnosed in the early stage when curative treatment can be carried out.
+Currently, only 20% of HCC are diagnosed in the early stage when curative treatment can be performed.
 The inability to diagnose HCC at an early stage for the majority of patients is thus an urgent unmet public health need.

 Current guidelines for the surveillance of patients at risk of developing HCC involves a combination of serum alpha-fetoprotein (AFP) and abdominal ultrasound (US) every 6 months.
 AFP and US have accuracies of 76.6% and 84% respectively for the detection of HCC but for early HCC, sensitivity with US drops to only 47% and adding AFP to US increases sensitivity in this group to only 63%.
 There is thus an imperative to develop novel diagnostic modalities that can more accurately detect early HCC.
 Plasma microRNAs (miRNAs) have shown promise in preliminary studies and in this collaboration with MIRXES, we aim to develop the 1st miRNA in-vitro diagnostic (IVD) kit for HCC that has higher accuracy and better ease of use compared with the extant combination of AFP and US.